RISK + PLAYSPACE DESIGN

 Children spend a significant portion of their childhood in early years settings and primary schools.
-Therefore these spaces should support children’s innate desire to explore, imagine, be curious and play.
+Therefore these spaces should support children’s learning and innate desire to explore, imagine, be curious and play.

 To support educators in providing the best learning environment they can, we’ve developed a range of resources below.
 Our educator’s membership launching in October, has a host of tools to optimise your space’s potential and take learning outcomes even further.